GuildCrafts/calculator-benchmark-goal/README.md

 ##### During this phase you should…

 - initialize a node `package.json`
+- use `express`
-- use `express`, a JSON body parser
+- use a JSON body parser
 - NOT use any other node packages

 ##### Specs

-- [ ] Each mathimatical operation should be done on the server
+- [ ] Each mathematical operation should be done on the server
 - [ ] Each request for an operation should be a post request
 - [ ] Each operation request should respond with `JSON`
 - [ ] The calculator should ignore input while waiting for an operation to complete